SWMFsoftware/FLEKS/documents/Coding_standards.md

 7. Lambda is useful, but a regular function is better if it is universal or it is long.

 8. Using debug flags and Valgrind to check errors.

+9. Follow the coventional commits format: https://www.conventionalcommits.org/en/v1.0.0/